patriceandala/jumia/README.md

 # JUMIA API
-# Storefront-Backend

-The following is a backend service by Patrice Opiyo built for the Jumia team.
+The following is a backend API by Patrice Opiyo built for the Jumia team.

 ## Tools used
 Golang